Sustainability at LindeMore than Just a Green Image

 A prerequisite for the successful implementation of Linde's sustainability strategy is professional management with clearly defined roles and responsibilities.
 A clear organization, directly controlled by the management, creates the necessary framework for this.

 The ultimate responsibility lies with the entire executive board.
 Dr. Holger Hoppe is responsible for sustainability management.
 He coordinates all activities in the company, manages reporting and controlling.
 In addition, the Sustainability Department acts as a driving force, developing and planning company-wide strategies and pilot projects in the interest of sustainability.
 In his function, Dr. Hoppe is also responsible for the KION Group's sustainability management, which ensures the realization of synergies in the area of internal and external reporting as well as networking and knowledge transfer within the KION Group.

 Steering committee as a central instrument of the sustainability organization

-The central element of the sustainability organisation is a special steering committee, which Sabine Neuß heads as Chief Operating Officer.
-In addition to Christophe Lautray, as Chief Sales Officer, the board includes the heads of the individual sustainability fields of action and the regional sustainability coordinators.
+The central element of the sustainability organization is a steering committee led by members of the Linde management board.
+In addition, the committee the heads of the individual sustainability fields of action and the regional sustainability coordinators.

 The implementation and achievement of the measures stipulated in the sustainability programme are the responsibility of the fields of action, supported by the coordinators in the regions and units.